jirkapok/GasPlanner/doc/results.md

 ![Tank consumed and reserve](./tank_consumption_reserve.png)

 * `Gas remaining`: The consumed gas is extracted from tank Start pressure.
 Example shows not enough gas to realize the dive.
-Only 97 bars are remaining from 200 bars.
-But the reserve is 104 bars, which should be still present in the tank after you reach the surface from dive without any issue.
+Only 97 bars (1407 psi) are remaining from 200 bars (2900 psi).
+But the reserve is 104 bars (2030 psi), which should be still present in the tank after you reach the surface from dive without any issue.
-* `Rock bottom` [bars]: Minimum amount of gas (reserve) required for safe ascent in case of emergency for two divers under stress.
+* `Rock bottom` [bars] (psi): Minimum amount of gas (reserve) required for safe ascent in case of emergency for two divers under stress.
 It is shown for each defined tank.
 These values are calculated at "Rock bottom at" time.

 > If diver defines 20 Liters/minute his RMV, than the Rock bottom counts with 60 liters/minute breathing rate for both divers during emergency ascent.